Funding opportunity

 Interdisciplinarity

-You must demonstrate how you have considered this in developing your outline proposal, how it is incorporated into the work of your proposed Centre, and how you would monitor this to ensure you are delivering against the objectives in an inclusive way.
+You must demonstrate how you have considered this in developing your application, how it is incorporated into the work of your proposed centre, and how you would monitor this to ensure you are delivering against the objectives in an inclusive way.

 Impact

-We expect the Centre to deliver clearly defined, positive impacts across all three objectives.
-Impact should be a major consideration throughout the scoping of your proposal, and during and beyond the lifetime of the centre.
+We expect the centre to deliver clearly defined, positive impacts across all three objectives.
+Impact should be a major consideration throughout the scoping of your application, and during and beyond the lifetime of the centre.
 Impact should be multisectoral, with evidence of user engagement from inception throughout all stages of the planned timeframe for the award.

 Reach beyond the centre

-For the Centre to achieve progress against all three objectives it is vital that it does not work in an insular way.
-The Centre will need to work with and in, and have impact across, the four nations of the UK and, where relevant, internationally.
+For the centre to achieve progress against all three objectives it is vital that it does not work in an insular way geographically, disciplinarily, or intellectually.
+The centre will need to work with and in, and have impact across, the four nations of the UK and, where relevant, internationally.
 It will also need to work across relevant disciplines, sectors, partners, and practices to enact and embed change.

-While we do not expect the Centre to be able to reach every place in the UK or internationally, the Centre will need to have clear plans for which places it will work in and how it will maximise its reach and impact beyond core activities, institutions, and partners.
+While we do not expect the centre to be able to reach every place in the UK or internationally, the centre will need to have clear plans and explicit rationales for which places it will work in and how it will maximise its reach and impact beyond core activities, institutions, and partners.

 Building on existing investments and infrastructure

-Similarly, AHRC and UKRI have made investments which could engage with and support the work of the Centre.
-For example, the work of AHRC’s programme directors link to many of the themes and requirement for the Centre.
+Similarly, AHRC and UKRI have made investments which could engage with and support the work of the centre.
+For example, the work of AHRC’s programme directors link to many of the themes and requirement for the centre.
+There are also clear links to AHRC’s developing work around intergenerational justice which we would encourage you to explore as you develop your applications. which we would encourage you to explore as you develop your applications.

-Where relevant in your outline proposal you should identify any key existing investments and infrastructure the Centre would look to work with and how this would add value.
+Where relevant in your application you should identify any key existing investments and infrastructure the centre would look to work with and how this would add value.

 International collaboration

-Any international partnerships should follow the same equitable principles we’ve set out above and you will need to demonstrate how they have contributed to the conceptualisation and development of the proposal and how they will contribute to the leadership and delivery of the Centre.
+Any international partnerships should follow the same equitable principles we’ve set out above and you will need to demonstrate how they have contributed to the conceptualisation and development of the application and how they will contribute to the leadership and delivery of the centre.

 If your application includes international applicants, project partners or collaborators, visit Trusted Research for more information on effective international collaboration.